top of page

 Atmosphere 3

-The University of Waterloo is in the final stages of a significant renovation to the PAC that has seen some pretty significant changes to the atmosphere.
-A child of the sixties, the PAC was a cold, soulless, concrete cavern … at least that is what it has been in the modern era.
-A main entrance has been created on the eastern side of the building which offers an attractive glass entrance, covering up the former brick and concrete that is found around the other three sides of the building.
-This does force fans who park in Lot M, just north of the PAC, to walk around to the opposite side that they are used to.
-However, this is a small price to pay for what is a better entrance overall.
+The main entrance for the Physical Activities Complex is on the east side of the building which offers an attractive glass entrance, covering up the former brick and concrete that is found around the other three sides of the building.
+A large quad area to the east is a perfect meeting spot for fans.
 The main entrance brings fans into a bright, clean concourse which is a far cry from the drab concrete stairs that were what passed for welcoming in the old days.
+Just inside the entrance fans can find some Warrior nostalgia with a display of all of the iterations of the Warrior logo over the years as well as the Warrior Hall of Fame wall.
+Some artifacts can be found in trophy cases in the area.
 After passing through security and having the tickets scanned, fans ascend to the PAC and enter the main seating area.

 Many OUA facilities just seem like a simple gymnasium which is as much a home to PE classes as they are to Varsity Athletics.
 The PAC does have a bigger feel to it, with the right crowd can produce some significant energy.
 New lighting and flooring to go with the updated seating, which was installed a few years ago, give the PAC a brighter, cleaner, bigger-event feel to it.
 Those hideous, old wooden bleachers that were among the worst anywhere have been converted, smartly, into a welcoming Warriors sign fans can see before entering the PAC.
 The court runs from southwest to northeast, with each of the four corners labeled according to the four directions.
 The southeast side of the court is where to get that perfect picture, while the more comfortable, stadium chair seating is found on the northwest side.
-Another new, and desperately needed feature that was part of the major renovation is the bridge which links the north and east corners of the PAC.
+A bridge which links the north and east corners of the PAC is available along the wall.

 The PAC is located at the north side of the campus of the University of Waterloo, minutes from Uptown Waterloo.

 The Student Life Centre is now joined directly to the PAC and there are some food options there.
 The University Club is just a quick jump across the parking lot and does have some limited seating times.
 Uptown is where there is far more to consider.
-The Huether, The Pub on King, Ethel’s Lounge, Beertown and Morty’s Pub are just a few of the culinary options that can be found on King Street.
-University Shops Plaza is a little closer to the opposite end of campus and has a number of options including Lobster Burger Bar, Williams Fresh Cafe, Mel’s Diner and Molly Bloom’s are all good options.
+The Huether, The Pub on King, Ethel’s Lounge, the Duke of Wellington, Beertown and Morty’s Pub are just a few of the culinary options that can be found on King Street.
+University Shops Plaza is a little closer to the opposite end of campus and has a number of options including Williams Fresh Cafe, Mel’s Diner, bbq Chicken and Molly Bloom’s are all good options.

 There are a bunch of other sporting options in the area.
 The Warriors field a full complement of athletic teams and the PAC is shared with the women’s basketball team and volleyball teams among others.
 On the other side of Columbia Street is the Columbia IceField Arena, home of Warriors hockey and Warrior Field, home of Warriors football.
 Just “up the street” from the University of Waterloo, is Wilfrid Laurier University.
 The Golden Hawks compete in basketball at the Athletic Complex, football at University Stadium and hockey at the Waterloo Memorial Recreation Complex.
 Heading to the other side of the twin cities border will bring fans to Kitchener, home of the Kitchener Rangers and their home at the Kitchener Memorial Auditorium.